Everything about utilities in Costa Rica

 When you rent

 Furnished rentals often come with all the utilities included.
 But is cable TV and internet included?
 Is the gas tank full, so you can cook?
+Let’s take you through the details when you rent:

 - Most landlords have gotten rid of telephone landlines by now.
 For years there were international phone security deposits included in the lease agreements.